kp625544/chatbot/README.md

 # chatbot-suchaku

-# a python 2.7 baased ai bot
+# a python 2.7 based ai bot

 To start